jorge8168711/jorge8168711/README.md

 I have some experience working with React Native and developing PWAs, but I am more interested in learning technologies like Flutter or Swift.

 ### 🧙🏼‍♀️ More about me:
-- I'm currently working as JavaScript Engineer for a New York company.
+- I'm currently working as Fullstack Engineer at [Stori](https://www.storicard.com/)
 - I am currently specialized in technologies like React.js, Next.js and Node.js
 - I'm trying to finish my list of pending video games.